SystemsApproach/private5g/cloud.rst

 scenarios.
 For example, small edge clusters can be built with only a single switch (or two switches for resiliency), with or without SDN-based control.
-And in the limit, an Aether edge can run on a single server, which makes the SD-Fabric application optional.
+And in the limit, an Aether edge can run on a single server, which makes the SD-Fabric application unnecessary.
-Similarly, Aether can be deployed without SD-RAN, instead using conventional small-cell base stations.

-Finally, Aether can be run entirely at the edge, without depending on a central cloud.
-This implies hosting both the SD-Core CP and the Cloud Management Platform described in the next section on the edge cluster.
+Another possible simplification is to co-locate both AMP and the SD-Core CP on the edge cluster, making it possible for a complete Aether deployment to be self-contained in a single site.
 Note that doing so likely precludes a multi-site deployment.

+As a final example, while we describe each ACE cluster as starting with bare-metal (with AMP responsible for booting the hardware into a state that is ready to host Kubernetes workloads), an alternative is to start with an edge deployment that is managed by one of the hyperscalers as an extension of their datacenters.
+Google’s Anthos, Microsoft’s Azure Arc, and Amazon’s ECS-Anywhere are examples of such edge cloud products.
+In this scenario, AMP still manages the SD-Core and SD-RAN applications, but not the underlying platform (which may include an alternative SD-Fabric).

 6.3 Cloud Management Platform
 ------------------------------